steemit/jussi/docs/CONFIGURATION.md

 1. **Connection Errors**: Verify upstream URLs in the `upstreams` configuration are accessible
 2. **Memory Issues**: Adjust cache sizes if memory usage is high
 3. **Performance Issues**: Review timeout and limit settings
+4. **Namespace Not Found**: If a namespace is not configured, check if `appbase` or `steemd` fallback is available.
+Requests will automatically fall back to these default namespaces if configured.

 ### Validation